NishithD/ParallelWebCrawler/README.md

 # Parallel Web Crawler

-This is an parallel web crawler which can parse and return the most popular words on that website.
-It is developed and tested on Ubuntu 20.04 with Oracle JDK 14.0.2.
+This is a parallel web crawler which can parse and return the most popular words on that website.
+It is developed and tested on Ubuntu 20.04 with JDK 13.0.9.

 ## Cloning